Government Schemes To Help Get a Mortgage Deposit

 Alternatives to government deposit schemes

 Bank schemes: “Lend a Hand” and the “Family Springboard” scheme are two initiatives certain mortgage providers have launched as a way of further supporting potential homeowners who lack that upfront investment.
 Both enable family members to contribute to the purchase by putting their savings into a certain account for a period of at least three years.
-The buyer themselves is usually required to have at least 5% saved and the family member’s savings are only secure if repayments are met.
+The buyer themselves is usually required to have at least 5% saved, and the family member’s savings are only secure if repayments are met.

 Guarantor mortgage: This is where a willing friend or relative offers up their savings or property as a deposit instead.
-This generous person would need to either own a property themselves or be able to prove that they have enough capital to afford this.
-Lenders have their own strict criteria as to who can qualify as a guarantor so it’s worth running your potential guarantor by a broker first.
+This generous person would need to either own property themselves or be able to prove that they have enough capital to afford this.
+Lenders have their strict criteria as to who can qualify as a guarantor, so it’s worth running your potential guarantor by a broker first.

 Get matched with a broker to maximise your deposit potential